-- To take advantage of the enhanced video capabilities, the video driver supplied with your computer must be installed. - When using CRT only, the resolution would depend on the supported resolution by the CRT.
+- To take advantage of the enhanced video capabilities, the video driver supplied with your computer must be installed. - When using external CRT monitor only, the resolution depends on the external CRT monitor's supported resolution.

 Your computer has been set to a default resolution and number of colors before shipment.
 You can view and change display settings through your operating system.
 See your operating system documentation or online help for specific information.

 For displaying in higher resolutions, you can connect an external CRT monitor that supports higher resolutions.